Sam-Dragon/interview/docker/docker.md

 19. How to dynamically set value for docker ? <br>
 A.  It can be done using environment variables

+20. What is docker compose ? whats the use of it ? <br>
+A.  Linking the containers together we use docker compose.
+Using simple docker, we need to link them

 ** .
 Docker Architecture ? <br>
 ** .
 Docker Execution Steps ? <br>